shacharhelmer/nbcleanse/README.md

 ## Why?

 Because notebooks ARE code and whatever goes into your codebase should be as lean as possible.
 Many IDEs which implement a notebook inteface (VScode, Jetbrains and etc.) add data to notebooks files in order to provide some functionalities.
-That said data clutters the notebooks files, is not consistant across IDEs and could even cause failures if it contains dependency assumptions and is committed to a VCS.
+And that's a problem:

+**It makes code reviews more difficult**
+Notebook outputs clutter file data.
+Even with services such as reviewNB which allow simpler code reviews on notebook, cell outputs create a lot of false positive code changes.

+**It is not consistant across IDEs**
+Different IDEs can override the same settings causign unexpected behaviour.

+**It is not consistant across developers**
+The added settings can contain assumptions about dependencies that are computer-specific (conda environment, package versions).
+This can create conflicts when others pull the repo.

 ## Why nbcleanse?